-The 2022-2023 Refugee and Forced Migration Studies cohort would like to welcome you to Oxford University, the Department of International Development, and the Refugee Studies Centre!
+The 2023-2024 Refugee and Forced Migration Studies cohort would like to welcome you to Oxford University, the Department of International Development, and the Refugee Studies Centre!

 Speaking from experience, we have no doubt that your time at Oxford will be intellectually stimulating and personally enriching.
-The RFMS course - from lectures and readings to informal discussions - will challenge you academically and encourage you to produce quality scholarly research.
-However, the course is not only a space for learning; it also fosters friendships, support networks, and mentorships.
-Work hard, but also have fun and support each other.
+The RFMS course - from lectures and readings to informal discussions - will challenge you academically and push you to produce high-quality research.
+However, beyond the academic rigor and a space for learning, the program also fosters friendships, support networks, and mentorships.
+Work hard, but also have fun and support each other along the way.

-Because the course is only nine months, it is intense and demanding from the start.
-While you may feel overwhelmed, the course is as manageable as it is rigorous.
-Here is some advice keep in mind as you begin:
+The course is only nine months long, making it both intense and demanding from the outset.
+While it can feel overwhelming at times, it is as manageable as it is rigorous.
+Here are a few tips to keep in mind as you get started: